Farthing (British coin): History

 After 1860, seven different obverses were used.
 Edward VII, George V, George VI and Elizabeth II each had a single obverse for the farthings produced during their respective reigns.
 Over the long reign of Queen Victoria, two different obverses were used.
 The farthing of 1860 carried the so-called "bun head", or "draped bust" of Queen Victoria on the obverse.
 The inscription around the bust read VICTORIA D G BRITT REG F D (abbreviated Latin: Victoria by the grace of God queen of Britain defender of the faith).
 This was replaced in 1895 by the "old head", or "veiled bust".
-The inscription on these coins read VICTORIA DEI GRA BRITT REGINA FID DEF IND IMP (Victoria by the grace of God queen of Britain defender of the faith empress of India).
+The inscription on these coins read VICTORIA DEI GRA BRITT: REGINA: FID: DEF: IND: IMP (Victoria by the grace of God, queen of the Britons, defender of the faith, empress of India).

-Farthings issued during the reign of Edward VII feature his likeness and bear the inscription EDWARDVS VII DEI GRA BRITT OMN REX FID DEF IND IMP (Edward VII by the grace of God king of all Britons defender of the faith emperor of India).
-Similarly, those issued during the reign of George V feature his likeness and bear the inscription GEORGIVS V DEI GRA BRITT OMN REX FID DEF IND IMP (George V by the grace of God king of all Britons defender of the faith emperor of India).
+Farthings issued during the reign of Edward VII feature his likeness and bear the inscription EDWARDVS VII DEI GRA: BRITT: OMN: REX FID: DEF: IND: IMP (Edward VII by the grace of God, king of all British, defender of the faith, emperor of India).
+Similarly, those issued during the reign of George V feature his likeness and bear the inscription GEORGIVS V DEI GRA: BRITT: OMN: REX FID: DEF: IND: IMP (George V by the grace of God, king of all British, defender of the faith, emperor of India).